jokLiu/OS-firewall/README.md

 existing executable file.
 If there is any error in the syntax or any filename is not an executable file, this program aborts with appropriate error messages.

+### Running the code

+1. Compiling and loading the module, and initializing the default rules:

+   ` $ sudo ./run.sh`

+2. Loading new firewall rules:

+   `$ sudo ./Setup/firewallSetup W <filename>`

+   ​